NCAS-CMS/cf-python/docs/source/installation.rst

 cf-python is in the Python package index: https://pypi.org/project/cf-python

-To install cf and all of its :ref:`dependencies <Dependencies>` run, for example:
+To install cf and all of its :ref:`required dependencies <Required>` run, for example:

 .. code-block:: shell
    :caption: *Install as root, with any missing dependencies.*